Legal Advice for Compensation Insurance Claims & TPD Payouts

 QLD Legislation Relating to Claims for Personal Injury Compensation

-Your right to claim compensation for a personal injury in Queensland is supported by the Personal Injuries Proceedings Act 2002 (PIPA).
-This legislation covers a range of compensation matters but does not apply to road accident claims, workplace accident claims, injuries arising from criminal activity, or asbestos and dust disease claims.
+The Personal Injuries Proceedings Act 2002 (PIPA). supports your right to claim compensation for a personal injury in Queensland This legislation covers a range of compensation matters but does not apply to road accident claims, workplace accident claims, injuries arising from criminal activity, or asbestos and dust disease claims.

 What is No Win No Fee ?

-A lawyer giving legal advice on a personal injury case on a laptop
+A personal injury lawyer giving legal advice regarding accident compensation claims on a laptop

 1. If you have a valid injury claim